How to Start Poultry Farming Business for Beginners

 Your farm location plays a crucial role in your success.
 Select a site with good road access, clean water, electricity, and proper drainage.

-Keep the farm slightly away from residential areas to reduce odor and noise complaints.
+Keep the farm slightly away from residential areas to reduce odour and noise complaints.
 The site should be large enough to allow expansion and have good ventilation and sunlight exposure.

 Proximity to feed suppliers and markets is also important because it reduces transportation costs and ensures a smooth supply.